kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 		- Valindra said the dragons would rise to stop them.
 		- Porto wants to know what Valindra desires and wants.
 		- Valindra asked if Mastenovti had come into any recent artifacts, I downplayed it.
-		- I asked Porto in Abyssal
+		- I asked Porto in Abyssal why I am here, he said "Curious.
+Could get answer, but need something in return."
+Asked us to work for his master, he could give us
+		- He asked for something to find us all with.
+I handed him one of Mel's scales.